 The study evaluated 500 previous research papers and conducts a new analysis of state-of-the-art data sets of satellite observations and models.
 It includes analyzes of trends in fire climate and burned areas for world regions covering all countries, continental-scale macro-regions, and regional ecosystems key to fire activity or impact.

-For these same regions, future changes in fire climate are examined in policy-relevant warming increments of 1.5°C, 2°C, 3°C, and 4°C, providing insights into how the success or the failure of climate policies correspond to the risks. of forest fires that we will have to live with in the future.
+We examine future changes in fire climate for these same regions in policy-relevant warming increments of 1.5°C, 2°C, 3°C, and 4°C. This provides insights into how the success or failure of climate policies correspond to the risks of forest fires that we will have to live with in the future.